Exploring trends and developments

 6 Steps to Successful Schedules

 Creating a comprehensive schedule is one of the more difficult activities that project managers face.
-Schedule creation is often considered more art than science, and results often support this.
-What is often more frustrating is that team members often find themselves on one team with a project manager that creates and manages schedules a particular way and on another team with a project manager with a different approach.
+Schedule creation is often considered more art than science.

 The Art of Project Scheduling